 Why Live in Maple Heights

-Maple Heights, located in Bloomington, Indiana, is a historic neighborhood characterized by its charming cottages and mature trees.
+Maple Heights is a historic Bloomington neighborhood characterized by its charming cottages and mature trees.
 The area features a variety of home styles, including Craftsman bungalows, gabled-ell cottages, shotgun-style builds, and Dutch Colonials, many of which are over a century old.
 Residents often engage in gardening, adding to the neighborhood's picturesque appeal.
-For outdoor activities, the 3-mile B-Line Trail runs just south of Maple Heights, connecting to Switchyard Park and Crestmont Park, which offers a playground and disc golf course.
+The 3-mile B-Line Trail runs just south of Maple Heights, connecting to Switchyard Park and Crestmont Park, which offers a playground and disc golf course.
 Dog owners frequent Miller Showers Park, known for its unique sculptures.
-Indoor entertainment options include Western Skateland and Classic Bowling Lanes.
-The neighborhood is adjacent to the Trades District, a hub for tech startups, and is within walking distance of downtown Bloomington's diverse dining scene, featuring spots like Square Donuts and La Bonita Restaurant & Market.
-Craft beer enthusiasts can visit Upland Brewing Co. for a relaxing experience in their beer garden.
-Community events such as fruit tree giveaways and perennial swaps are hosted at the Overlook.
-Maple Heights is well-served by public transportation, with several Bloomington Transit bus stops nearby and easy access to Interstate 69, which leads to Indianapolis, 55 miles away.
-The neighborhood is also close to two Kroger grocery stores and about 4 miles from IU Health Bloomington Hospital.
-Students attend highly rated schools, including Tri-North Middle School and Bloomington High School North, both known for their strong STEM programs.
+Indoor options include Western Skateland and Classic Bowling Lanes.
+The neighborhood is adjacent to the Trades District, a hub for tech startups, and is within walking distance of downtown Bloomington's diverse dining scene.
+Popular eateries include Square Donuts and La Bonita Restaurant & Market.
+Craft beer enthusiasts can visit the beer garden at Upland Brewing Co.
+Maple Heights is also close to two Kroger grocery stores and to IU Health Bloomington Hospital.
+Community gardening events, such as fruit tree giveaways and perennial swaps, are hosted at the Overlook.
+There are several Bloomington Transit bus stops close to Maple Heights, and the neighborhood enjoys access to Interstate 69, the most direct route to Indianapolis.
+Students are zoned for highly rated schools, including Tri-North Middle School and Bloomington High School North, both known for their strong STEM programs.

 Frequently Asked Questions